crownengine/crown/html/latest/_sources/glossary.rst.txt

 	World
 		The object where the simulation of a number of :term:`units<Unit>` occur.
-This simulation can be advanced in time and its results can be renderd on screen from arbitrary view points defined by a :term:`Camera`.
+This simulation can be advanced in time and its results can be rendered on screen from arbitrary view points defined by a :term:`Camera`.

 	Camera